 The Cornish coast offers an impressive selection of walks and hikes for all levels, from picturesque Polperro to the idyllic Kynance Cove.
-We've picked the best of the bunch
+We've picked the best of the bunch...

 Once you reach Godrevy lighthouse and its many seals, stop off at the relaxed Sandsifter bar for lunch, where acoustic guitarists stop for a strum and surfers sip cheeky pints after hitting the waves.